-How can you measure user activation?
+How can you measure customer activation?

 Measuring user activation is a tricky task.
-It is definitely easier to measure the number of clicks or registrations than the user activation rate as it is unique for each business.
+It is definitely easier to measure the number of clicks or registrations than the customer activation rate as it is unique for each business.
 Before calculating the user activation rate, you need to go through the following steps.

 Step 1.
 Think through the logic

 To get more accurate results when calculating the activation rate in your app and better understand the behavior of your users, think through the logic and define: